Make the most of your Web2Print Investment

 - Are you really the right person to champion this solution in the business?
 If you are really that busy that you cannot spend the time getting to understand the operational and strategic benefits of Web2Print and capturing the imagination and attention of the key stakeholders in the company then how can you expect to get this off the ground?
 Is there someone who you can pass the Web2Print torch to who will get their teeth into this project and take it forward?

 - Research whether there is any financial help in the guise of funding and R&D Tax Credits.
 (If this is new to you, shoot yourself in the other foot and go speak with your accountant in a strong tone about it).

-- If you must part ways with your current Web2Print vendor and purchase a different solution, then make sure that you perform a full and detailed autopsy into why this particular solution failed.
-Were your expectations not managed?
+- If you must part ways with your current Web2Print vendor, make sure that you perform a full and detailed autopsy.
+Did expectations fail to meet reality?
 Did the solution not work?
 Knowing this makes it so much easier when engaging with another organisation and help them to understand what it is that you want and need with Web2Print.

 Technology does not deliver instant results and neither is it a panacea.
 Software, like machinery is a tool and it can only do what you tell it to do.
 In that respect, it is a brilliant servant, but a lousy master.

 Make sure that your investment in Web2Print works for you – get in touch with us for a discussion about your Web2Print needs.